omnislashh/nasa-web-project/readMe.md

 INSERT INTO nasapic (nasaPicNumber)
 VALUE(12);

-gérer le inner join to see the liked images by profile
+inner join to see the liked images by profile add details, separate profile from home index